[U.S. Flag] [Space] [PA Flag] [Space] [GER. Flag]

 the more complicated.
 The confusion caused by the intermarrying of this Windsor

-families are two completely different German family surnames.
-For more
+completely different German family surnames.
+For more information on the

-of Maryland 1731-1977 by Mary Kershner Maxwell or contact the Kershner Family
+Maryland 1731-1977" by Mary Kershner Maxwell or contact the Kershner Family

 Association, c/o William E. Kershner, Jr., 1449 Fox Run Drive, Charlotte NC 28212.